ABOUT PHCAG

 The Photo Above…

-…is important to the members who make up the Portland Harbor Citizens Advisory Group.
+…is important to the members who make up the Portland Harbor Community Advisory Group.
 Like the men who built the St. John’s Bridge to connect communities separated by the river, we build bridges too.
 Our work bridges communication gaps existing between the technical society and the general public.
 Our primary role is to attend all of the technical meetings so we can understand then communicate what is happening with the Willamette River cleanup.
 It is our hope that our efforts inform and empower citizens to have meaningful conversations about the Willamette River.

 What is a CAG?